Sam-Saarinen/Sam-Saarinen.github.io/_posts/2022-09-28-computer-setup.md

 18. Install LibreOffice
 17. Push these instruction updates to GitHub Pages

+## Edit: Setting up a Mac in 2025
+I got a Macbook Pro (laptop not replacing my desktop) through my new R&D role and needed to port over my toolchain.
+Now, more than ever, most of my work is in the browser.
+But there were still some details to getting up and running that were particular to a Mac:
+1. Login, set up auth for IT management software.
+2. Install Brave Browser.
+Sync bookmarks.
+Install work-related extensions.
+(Begin signing into Gmail, Notion, GitHub, ...)
+	- Also install OneTab extension and Google Scholar PDF Viewer
+3. Install Cursor (based on VSCode, which I also installed as backup).
+4. Install Command Line Developer Tools (specific to Mac, includes git)
+5. Install homebrew ("brew")
+6. Install GitHub CLI `brew install gh`
+7. Install Anaconda (Python, conda, Jupyter included) - Open and update to latest version.
+Apparently includes VS Code now.
+8. Install Node, nvm, pnpm, firebase-tools, aws cli
+9. Install Docker
+10. Install Slack
+11. Install Zoom
+12. Install .Net
+13. Install Mouse Software - Key mapping, etc. (Trying Karabiner Elements, also testing virtual bluetooth device via reWASD on Windows.)

 ## Unnecessary Commentary
 A lot of the work I do uses cloud software, and all of my essential files are backed up to the cloud (either via Google Drive, Dropbox, or GitHub), so most of what I have to install are OS- or hardware- -related software packages.
 Although I do occasionally play games on my desktop (game design is an academic hobby of mine), much of the gaming-related hardware and software I have fulfills business purposes.
 For example, the case has controllable RGB lighting, but I only got it because it provided the best options for ventilation and multiple fans.
 I also use the Logitech G600 mouse (originally intended for playing MMO's, I think) because it was the mouse I found with the most buttons available.
 By setting the buttons to perform operations useful to editing code (and more broadly, document and file manipulation), I'm able to do a larger fraction of my work without switching back and forth between the mouse and keyboard.
 I'm still on the lookout for more efficient input tools.